 According to the view of Fifax’s management, the Company’s operations also enable supporting several of the UN’s sustainable development goals by promoting healthy living and well-being as part of a healthy diet.
 Fifax’s focus on sustainable production methods also addresses the need to reduce the carbon footprint and climate impact of animal protein production, and promotes conservation of the seas and the sustainable use of marine resources.

+Sustainability is central to the company’s strategy.
 Fifax’s vision is to be a forerunner in large-scale sustainable fish farming with a minimal impact on the environment.
 Consumers are increasingly aware of the environmental impact of food production, which results in higher demand for sustainably produced sources of protein.
-Therefore, Fifax is well-positioned to provide an alternative to an increasing amount of consumers looking to minimize any harmful effects of their diets on the environment.
 This is particularly emphasized in Fifax’s key markets, which are situated around the Baltic Sea.